kyma-project/kyma/docs/kyma/10-04-common-errors.md

 ```
 Details: Helm install error: rpc error: code = Unknown desc = release compass failed: the server could not find the requested resource (post gatewaies.networking.istio.io)
 ```
-Tiller in older versions prepares plural names using a set of rules, instead of reading them from the CRD.
-This method not always produces the proper word.
-For example, `gatewaies` instead of `gateways`.
+Tiller in older versions prepares names plurals using a set of rules, instead of reading them from the CRD.
+This method does not always produce the correct plural form.
+For example, for `gateway` it produces `gatewaies` instead of `gateways`.

 To resolve this error, upgrade Tiller.
 Run:
 ```